KDM Electrical Enclosure with Window

 Grade 316L differs from 316 by a lower quantity of carbon.

-This results in a stronger alloy which works perfectly with windows.
+This results in a stronger alloy that works perfectly with windows.

 Carbon steel is also called mild steel for its vulnerability to rust and corrosion.